oleteacher/jQuery-Image-Upload/README.md

 # jQuery-Image-Upload
-Upload images using jQuery and Javascript
+## Upload images using jQuery and Javascript

+Not designed for production, just proof of concept for classroom instruction.